 So, are diaspora peoples reached or unreached?
 The first challenge is asking about the people group itself.
-Take, for example, Somalis in America.

 Are we to consider them a distinct people group on their own, with their own culture?
 They share language with Somalis in Somalia.
-The Somalis in Somalia are clearly unreached.

 Does that mean the Somalis in America are, too?
 One way to answer this is to ask whether the Somalis in America have an indigenous Somali church capable of evangelizing the Somalis-in-America group to its borders without assistance.

-If not, then the group is ‘unreached.’
-If yes, then the group is ‘reached.’
+I don’t know the specific situation that well, but it’s possible that Iranians in America may be “reached” while the ones at home are “unreached.”
 The reverse could also, in certain instances, be true, I suppose–if a group of unbelieving people from a people group that is marginally Christian are found in a place that is very non-Christian – for example, say atheist Americans in Saudi Arabia – who are cut off from any Christian influence because of their language, then its theoretically possible for them to be unreached.